Deformation of algebras associated with group cocycles: Introduction

 \section{Introduction}

-Deformation of algebras has been an important principle in the study of operator algebras and noncommutative geometry.
-The noncommutative torus, whose `function algebra' is generated by two unitaries $u, v$ satisfying $u v = e^{i \theta} v u$ for $\theta \in \R$, is one of the most famous examples which lead to many interesting ideas in the early studies of noncommutative geometry by Connes~\cite{MR823176} and others.
-The relation between the generators of the algebra of noncommutative torus indicates that it can be thought as a deformation of the algebra of functions on the $2$-torus.
+Deformation of algebras has been an important technique to produce interesting examples in the study of operator algebras and noncommutative geometry.
+One of the most famous examples is the noncommutative torus algebra $C(\T^2_\theta)$, which is universally generated by two unitaries $u$ and $v$ satisfying $u v = e^{i \theta} v u$ for a given real parameter $\theta$.
+Since the case of $\theta \in 2 \pi \Z$ gives the algebra of the algebra of continuous functions on the usual $2$-torus, one may think of $C(\T^2_\theta)$ as an algebra representing a deformed object of the $2$-torus.
+This example inspired many interesting ideas in the early development of noncommutative geometry by Connes~\cite{MR823176} and others.

-It turned out that the noncommutative torus is an example of a more general deformation procedure called the $\theta$-deformation due to Rieffel~\cite{MR1002830}.
-It takes any $C^*$-algebra admitting an action of a torus $\T^n$ as the original algebra, and the deformation parameter is given by a skewsymmetric form on $\R^n$.
-He showed that the $\theta$-deformations have the same $K$-groups as the original algebras~\cite{MR1237992}, extending the case of the noncommutative torus by Pimsner--Voiculescu~\cite{MR587369}.
+Inspired by the theory of deformation quantization, Rieffel defined the notion of $\theta$-deformation as a generalization of the noncommutative torus~\cite{MR1002830}.
+It takes a C$^*$-algebra with an action of $\R^n$ as the input, and the deformation parameter is given by a skewsymmetric form on $\R^n$.
+He showed that the $\theta$-deformations have the same K-groups as the original algebras~\cite{MR1237992}, extending the case of the noncommutative torus by Pimsner and Voiculescu~\cite{MR587369}.

+From another point of view, the noncommutative torus can also be considered as a twisted group algebra of the discrete group $\Z^2$.
+In general, given any discrete group $\Gamma$ and a $\U(1)$-valued $2$-cocycle $\omega$ on $\Gamma$, one may consider the projective unitary representations of $\Gamma$ with respect to $\omega$, which leads to the notion of the (maximal) twisted group algebra $C^*_{\omega}(\Gamma)$.
+Similarly, the regular $\omega$-representation of $\Gamma$ generates the C$^*$-algebra $C^*_{r, \omega}(\Gamma)$ which generalizes the usual reduced group algebra $C^*_r(\Gamma)$.
+The C$^*$-algebraic properties of such algebras were extensively studied by Packer and Raeburn in the early '90s~\citelist{\cite{MR1002543}\cite{MR1066817}}.

-The noncommutative torus can be also thought as the twisted group algebra for the case of the discrete group $\Z^2$.
-Recently, a $K$-theory isomorphism result of the reduced twisted group algebras $C^*_{r, \omega}(\Gamma)$ was proved for any discrete group $\Gamma$ satisfying the Baum--Connes conjecture with the compact operator algebra coefficient by Echterhoff et al.~\cite{MR2608195}.
-They showed that the $K$-groups of the twisted algebras $C^*_{r, \omega}(\Gamma)$ do not change if $\omega$ is given by a real $2$-cocycle on $\Gamma$, which can be thought as a continuous perturbation of the trivial cocycle.
-We note that Mathai~\cite{MR2218025} also proved the $K$-theory invariance under twisting by such cocycles for a slightly different class of groups, building on Lafforgue's Banach algebraic approach~\cite{MR1914617} to the Baum--Connes conjecture.
+Concerning the latter framework, Echterhoff, L\"{u}ck, Phillips, and Walters recently proved a K-theory isomorphism result for the reduced twisted group algebras when the group satisfies the Baum--Connes conjecture with the coefficients~\cite{MR2608195}.
+We note that Mathai~\cite{MR2218025} also proved the K-theory invariance under twisting by such cocycles for a slightly different class of groups, building on Lafforgue's Banach algebraic approach~\cite{MR1914617} to the Baum--Connes conjecture.